bo0ts/mango/doc/source/setup/windows.rst

 "MSYS Basic System" and "MingW Developer Toolkit".
 Once the install completes you should have MinGW and MSYS installed.

 There are several ways to install GLUT.
-My perferred method is not to install it at all, but rather use freeGLUT, which can be found at http://freeglut.sourceforge.net.
+My preferred method is not to install it at all, but rather use freeGLUT, which can be found at http://freeglut.sourceforge.net.
 The download page should reference prebuilt packages for windows - make sure to get the MinGW package.
 Installation